tyranno-studios/blockchain-brawlers-whitepaper/README.md

 (1) Deck of playing cards numbered 1 thru 8.
 Go [here](https://wax.atomichub.io/market?collection_name=bcbrawlers&order=asc&schema_name=cards&sort=price&symbol=WAX) to acquire your eight deck cards

 (1) Common Attack move.
 Go [here](https://wax.atomichub.io/market?collection_name=bcbrawlers&data:text.type=Attack&order=desc&schema_nam) to acquire a common Attack.
 You must always own at least one common attack

 (1) Taunt move.
 Go [here](https://wax.atomichub.io/market?collection_name=bcbrawlers&data:text.type=Taunt&order=asc&schema_name=moves&sort=price&symbol=WAX) to acquire a common Taunt

 (1) Finisher move.
 Go [here](https://wax.atomichub.io/market?collection_name=bcbrawlers&data:text.type=Finishing%20Move&order=asc&schema_name=moves&sort=price&symbol=WAX) to acquire your common Finisher move

 You can upgrade these moves by acquiring the proper materials for the upgrade recipe.
-All recipes for upgrading can be found in the game.
+All requirements for upgrading your assets can be found in the game.
 There are 44 moves in all.
 There are 19 Attacks, 11 Taunts and 14 Finishing moves ranging from Common through Legendary.
 Players will always be required to play with this base of 12 items.
 How you updgrade and increase your arsenal of moves is up to you.
 The game does allow to set up multiple loadouts for a higher level of collecting and personalization.

-To make getting started easier there will be "Starter Pack" bundles sold in game, on the vIRL Marketplace and on OpenSean.
-These bundle will be available on October 31st, 2022 and include all of the above listed required components.
+To make getting started easier "Starter Packs" are available to be bought in game, on the vIRL Marketplace and on OpenSean.
+These bundles all of the above listed required components.
+To buy them using WAXP go [here](https://play.bcbrawlers.com/marketplace?schemaName=pack&search=Blockchain+Brawlers+Starter+Pack) and to buy themn using ETH go [here](https://opensea.io/assets/ethereum/0xd1ea531c9bad17909c8ed73ae5bb0265a31113ff/1099832022785/)

 ## Where to Take Part in the PvP Phase when it launches